 - What is Lab. project? - ✓ A programming project for demonstrating what you have learnt. - What is the Lab.
-1? - ✓ Goal: Make a scheduling simulator shown in Page 24. - Can configure different policies and workloads - See Lab.
-1 in https://github.com/DKU-EmbeddedSystem-Lab/2022_DKU_OS - ✓ How to submit? - 1) Report (Goal, Design, Results) → upload e-learning campus - 2) Source code & report → email to TA (ghwls03s@gmail.com) - ✓ Requirement - 1) At least two execution results (one workload same as 24 pages and different workloads), 2) Environment: ubuntu on virtual box (See Lab.
-0 in the OS github), 3) Due: until Friday of the next week (6PM, 8th April). - ✓ Bonus: Lottery scheduler
+1? - ✓ Goal: Make a scheduling simulator shown in Page 23. - Can configure different policies and workloads - See Lab.
+1 in https://github.com/DKU-EmbeddedSystem-Lab/2024_DKU_OS - ✓ How to submit? - 1) Report (Sections: Goal, Design, Result, Discussion), 2) Source code (with Makefile) → email to TA(koreachoi96@gmail.com) - ✓ Requirement - 1) At least two execution results (one workload same as 23 pages and different workloads), 2) Environment: ubuntu on virtual box (See Lab.
+0 in the OS github), 3) Make use of diverse metrics under various workloads in Discussion section, 4) Due: two weeks later. - ✓ Bonus: Lottery scheduler